ryancooper/course-info/README.md

 If you don't know Git that well, this probably seemed very arcane.
 Just keep using Git and you'll understand more and more.

-## Getting Newly Released Homework
+## Getting Newly Released Labs

-Pulling in homeworks that are released or previous homework solutions should be easy as long as you set up your repository based on the instructions from the last section.
+Pulling in labs that are released or previous lab solutions should be easy as long as you set up your repository based on the instructions from the last section.

-1. All new homework and previous homework solutions will be posted to the [homeworks](https://github.com/MIT-DB-Class/simple-db-hw) repository in the class organization.
+1. All new lab and previous lab solutions will be posted to the [labs](https://github.com/MIT-DB-Class/simple-db-hw) repository in the class organization.

-   Check it periodically as well as BlackBoard's announcements for updates on when the new homeworks are released.
+   Check it periodically as well as BlackBoard's announcements for updates on when the new labs are released.

-2. Once a homework is released, pulling in the changes should be fairly simple:
+2. Once a lab is released, pulling in the changes should be fairly simple:

    ```bash
         $ git pull upstream master